Does this question ever come up in your house? It sure does in ours... nightly.

 - Chopped herbs such as parsley, chives, or oregano for serving

 BLEND: Toss all ingredients with a wooden spoon or by hand until they are evenly incorporated.
-Transfer half of the contents, including liquid at bottom of bowl, to the jar of a blender.
+Transfer half of the contents, including liquid at bottom of bowl, to a blender.
 Blend on high speed until completely smooth, about 3 minutes.
 Press mixture through a fine mesh strainer into a large bowl.
-Repeat with remaining soup (you may need to work in more batches).
-Season soup with more salt, pepper, and vinegar as desired.
+Repeat with remaining soup (you may need to work in multiple batches).
+Season soup with salt, pepper, and vinegar as desired.

-- SERVE immediately, garnished with chopped herbs (or the new Voyageurs Breadcrumb Dukkah - available at the Bakehouse) and drizzled with extra virgin olive oil, or chill for up to three days before serving.
-You can also cut up your Focaccia into "breadsticks" to dip into this cold summery soup.
+- SERVE: Serve immediately, garnished with chopped herbs and drizzled with extra virgin olive oil, or chill for up to three days before serving.
+You can also slice your focaccia into "breadsticks" to dip into this cold summery soup.

 3 recipes & 3 dinners sorted.